Arvada, Colorado: History

 In the summer of 1870, the Colorado Central Railroad laid tracks through the area from the junction of Kansas Pacific Railroad and the Denver Pacific Railroad at Jersey Junction, 3 mi north of Denver City, to connect to Golden at the mouth of Clear Creek Canyon.
 On December 1, 1870, Benjamin Wadsworth and Louis A. Reno platted the Ralston Point townsite along the railroad.
 To avoid confusion with other communities along Ralston Creek, Ralston Point was soon renamed Arvada in honor of Hiram Arvada Haskin, brother-in-law of settler Mary Wadsworth.
 The Arvada, Colorado, post office opened on February 16, 1871, with Benjamin Wadsworth as the first postmaster.
 Colorado was granted statehood on August 1, 1876, and the Town of Arvada was incorporated on August 14, 1904.
 Eventually 42 irrigation ditches would serve the vibrant agricultural community.

 As the region's population grew, Arvada became a major supplier of produce and dairy products.
 In the first half of the twentieth century, Arvada gained renown for its Pascal celery, with special shipments made to the White House.
 Arvada staked a claim as the "Celery Capital of the World."
 With the labor shortages of World War II, celery production declined.

 Following the war, Arvada grew rapidly as a suburb of nearby Denver, the state capital.
 In 1947, Lloyd J. King opened Colorado's first supermarket at the corner of West 57th Avenue and Webster Street in downtown Arvada.
 Arvada became a Statutory City on October 31, 1951, and a Home Rule Municipality on July 23, 1963.
 By the end of the millennium, the population of Arvada exceeded 100,000.

 Missionary shooting

 On December 9, 2007, Matthew J. Murray walked into the Youth With a Mission Center in Arvada and, after he was refused his request to stay overnight in the dormitories, opened fire and killed two people, injuring two more.

 A memorial was held the following Wednesday, December 12, in which Youth With a Mission leaders forgave Murray's family for what happened.

 Geography

-Arvada is located at coordinates and elevation 5348 ft.

 At the 2020 United States census, the city had a total area of 102.485 km2, including 1.709 km2 of water.

 Climate

 Arvada has a humid continental Köppen climate classification, abbreviated as Dfb.

+Climate data for the City of Arvada, Colorado.
+Elevation 5,348 feet (1,630 m).